In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Conclusion

 \section{Conclusion}

 In this work, we investigated whether large language models perform genuine in-context regression for molecular property prediction or whether their apparent success is driven by memorization or prior domain knowledge and in-context learning capabilities.

-Using a systematic six-level blinding framework across multiple datasets, we find no evidence that LLMs rely on direct memorization, even on widely used molecular benchmarks.
+Using a systematic six-level blinding framework across multiple datasets, and a memorization detector validated against a positive control of known values, we find no evidence that LLMs rely on direct, verbatim retrieval for the widely used molecular datasets predating 2018.
+Where prior knowledge contributes, our data are most consistent with generalized domain understanding rather than dataset-specific recall---although a verbatim-match detector cannot exclude approximate recall or substructure-level statistical associations, so we state this as the reading our evidence supports rather than as a demonstrated mechanism.
+For values from other sources like Wikipedia and IUPAC, by contrast, LLMs do retrieve them verbatim.

-Instead, our results show that LLMs flexibly combine prior domain knowledge and in-context information, with this interaction both enabling and hindering performance depending on the task.
+Our results show that LLMs flexibly combine prior domain knowledge and in-context information, with this interaction both enabling and hindering performance depending on the task and the in-context sample count.
 In several cases, suppressing prior knowledge through blinding improves predictive accuracy, indicating that strong priors can interfere with in-context learning rather than support it.
 These effects vary substantially across properties and datasets, highlighting the limitations of standard benchmark evaluations.
+Often, giving the LLM access to 60 samples reduced the correlation compared to the 0-shot setting, while the addition of 1000 samples on average led to a significant improvement, at least for the frontier models.

 Overall, our findings suggest that strong benchmark performance should not be equated with robust in-context regression.
-We argue that disentangling memorization, domain knowledge, and in-context learning is essential for evaluating LLM generalization in scientific domains.
-Blinding-based evaluation provides a principled and practical approach for doing so, and we recommend its use as a sanity check when deploying LLMs for scientific discovery tasks involving novel properties or chemical spaces.
+To test the pure in-context-learning abilities of LLMs, we recommend fully blinding the input data.
+For maximum predictive accuracy, however, whether including prior knowledge hinders performance---in the case of knowledge conflicts---or improves it depends on the specific case.
+Finally, rescaling the labels can further increase the predictive accuracy.